bdtripp/haunted_house/README.md

 **Short list of commands to get you started:**

-Help: use to get info on how to play the game and a list of all the commands
+help: use to get info on how to play the game and a list of all the commands

 look: Use to get a description of your location and directions that you are able to travel in